 Opiate Addiction Program

 We now offer oral methadone and buprenorphine (Suboxone) as well as the new and very convenient LAIB (long-acting injectable buprenorphine) allowing up to monthly dosing by our experienced doctors or nurses.
+There is now a way to switch from quite high doses of methadone to buprenorphine and injections without withdrawals (See below).

 Drug dependence is a complex condition involving social, psychological and biological components.
 Dependence on opioids is a serious condition associated with severe morbidity and a high risk of death.
 This risk arises from both drug overdose and the morbidity and injury that result from chronic illicit drug use or misuse of licit opioids.
 There are two indications for opioid substitution therapy – brief treatment of opioid withdrawal and prolonged maintenance therapy.
 While the former is used in crisis intervention, only the latter has good correlation with long-term outcomes like remission and recovery.